IRS Form 1095 FAQ

 Why did I get more than one Form 1095?

 A full-time employee who works for more than one employer must receive a separate Form 1095-C from each employer.
-If you had outside employment in 2016 you may receive a 1095-C from the State of Alaska and your other employer.
+If you had outside employment, you may receive a 1095-C from both the State of Alaska and your other employer.

 If you are covered under a union health trust, you will receive a Form 1095-C from the State of Alaska, and a Form 1095-B from your union health trust that reflects your covered dependents.

 When will I get my Form 1095?